binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Many vulnerabilities can hide in these external dependencies.
 It is not just one attack vector any more, it provides the opportunity for many vulnerabilities to be sitting waiting to be exploited.
 If you do not find and deal with them, I can assure you, someone else will.

-Running any type of scripts from non local sources without first downloading and inspecting them, has the potential to cause massive damage, for example, destroy or modify your systems and any other that may be reachable, send sensitive information to an attacker, or any number of other malicious activities.
+Running any type of scripts from non local sources without first downloading and inspecting them, has the potential to cause massive damage, for example, destroy or modify your systems and any other that may be reachable, send sensitive information to an attacker, or many other types of other malicious activity.

 ### Insecure Direct Object References